 Where can I find a list of approved course providers?

-A list of all approved course providers and courses is available on the Board’s main page, Renew & Manage My License.
+A list of all approved course providers and courses is available on the Board’s main page, CE Requirements.

 Are courses offered online?

 Only refresher courses are offered on line.
-A list of all approved course providers and courses is available on the Board’s main page, Renew & Manage My License.
+A list of all approved course providers and courses is available on the Board’s main page, CE Requirements.

 How do I become a continuing education provider?